dekoning-lab/ezmap/README.md

 import Bio
 ```

-Once that is done you have VMAP correctly setup on your computer.
+Once that is done you have all the VMAP prerequisites correctly setup on your computer.

 ##Configuration

 Before running VMAP it is important to have a few things setup.

- 1. Create a new folder where all of the results will be placed.
+ 1. Create a **new folder** where all of the results will be placed.
  2. Make sure that you have moved all the original FASTQ files into a folder that contains only those files.
  3. Configure the parameters within the param.config file that can be found in the main VMAP folder. *See the parameters section bellow to see what can be modified to suit your needs.*